Group Ray/SimonsenNature/outdoor exposure and children’s health and wellbeing

 The Naturkraft project is focusing on families having children aged 2-7 years.
 The main research questions are whether there are socio-demographic and mental factors related to nature visits within families with young children, is frequent visits to nature related to children’s physical activity, or their nature connectedness etc. The Naturkraft project uses data from the DAGIS-study 2015-16 and 2017-18, and a web-questionnaire which was conducted as a collaboration project with Folkhälsan Förbund Naturkraft-project in spring 2019.
 The research will start autumn 2020, and results will be published in years 2021-22.

-Personell: Researcher Carola Ray, Research Coordinator Jasmine Gustafsson and researchgroup Roos.
+Personell: Researcher Carola Ray, Research Coordinators Jasmine Gustafsson and Juuli Kokkonen, and researchgroup Roos.

 Collaboration partners: Naturkraft project at Folkhälsans förbund